sisrfeng/coc-wiki/Using-configuration-file.md

 ## Configuration file resolve

-Same as VSCode settings file, there're three types of configuration file for COC.
+There're two types of user configuration file.

-* The global one bundles with this plugin, which is [schema.json](https://github.com/neoclide/coc.nvim/blob/master/data/schema.json)

-* The user configuration is named as `coc-settings.json` and placed inside folder `$XDG_CONFIG_HOME/nvim` or `$HOME/.config/nvim` by default.
+* The user configuration is named as `coc-settings.json` and placed inside folder `$XDG_CONFIG_HOME/nvim` or `$HOME/.config/nvim` by default（or `$HOME/.vim` for vim）.
 Run command `:CocConfig` to open your user configuration file.

 * The workspace configuration should be named with `coc-settings.json` and would be resolve in directory `.vim`.
 After a file opened in vim, this directory would be resolved from parent directory of file.
-If the directory is not resolved for you, try restart coc server by command `:CocRestart`.

 The active configuration would be a merged result from 'default', 'user' and 'workspace' configuration file, **the later one have higher priority**.